I was more than happy to make a special session to my friend and his son who managed to be there again, despite the

 They had basically two ways to get to the thugs’ den on the cliff side.
-The first was simply crossing the suspended bridge and would surely get the attention of the thugs.
+The first was by simply crossing the suspended bridge but that would surely get the attention of the thugs.
 The second was by climbing down on the west side of the canyon to get on the precarious ledge beside the wooden shack.
 They choose the latter and managed to accomplish the feat without being seen.
 The two Elves then waited for the right time and it came when the thugs got together to eat a meal, leaving the target tied upside down nearby.

 The Old Man’s Pet

 A little Arena fun was now in order to call it a night.

 They had to defeat an innocuous looking old man holding a cloth covered cage.
 The fight was on and the old man let go of his caged pet: a cockatrice!
-Varris got bit once and shook off in extremis the incoming petrification.
+Varis got bit once and shook off in extremis the incoming petrification.
 A few sword slashes sufficed to slay the small beast, despite its master doing his best to heal it with magic in the fight.